olivierfriard/boris_docs/coding.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This option allows to search for a string in the various field of events.
+Select the fields to be searched.
+The find operation can be restricted to the selected events.

 .. image:: images/find_in_events.png
    :alt: Find in events